brc859844/rabbitmq-auth-backend-keystone/README.md

 ==============================

 #Overview
 This plugin provides the ability for the RabbitMQ broker to perform authentication (determining who can log in) using the OpenStack Keystone identity service.
 Authorization (determining what permissions users have) is currently still managed by the internal RabbitMQ authorization mechanism and so users still need to be defined in the internal database; it is currently only authentication that uses Keystone.
 This provides a simple mechanism for OpenStack cloud tenants using RabbitMQ to provide other tenants with access to their RabbitMQ servers using a common authentication mechanism.
 The plugin is essentially just a simple modification of the default auth module.

+The current version of the plugin uses the Keystone V3 API and is not compatible with earlier versions of the Keystone API.
+It shoudl be noted that the V3 API requires users to either specify a domain ID in addition to a username and password when authenticating or for there to be a default domain defined in Keystone for the athenticating user.
+If no default domain ID is defined, users must specify a domain ID when connecting to RabbitMQ by concatinating it with the username according to the syntax `domain-id\username`.
+If no default domain is defined in Keystone for the user and no domain ID is specified when logging in, an error will be returned by Keystone and the user will not be authenticated.

 #Installation
 To install from source: